Generic Name: prasugrel (Oral route)

 - For prevention of heart attacks or strokes:

-- Adults weighing 60 kilograms (kg) and above—At first, 60 milligrams (mg) taken as a single loading dose, and then 10 mg once a day.
+- Adults weighing 60 kilograms (kg) or more—At first, 60 milligrams (mg) taken as a single loading dose, and then 10 mg once a day.
 You may take this medicine with aspirin (75 to 325 mg) once a day.

-- Adults weighing less than 60 kilograms (kg)—At first, 60 milligrams (mg) taken as a single loading dose, and then 5 mg once a day.
+- Adults weighing less than 60 kg—At first, 60 mg taken as a single loading dose, and then 5 mg once a day.

 - Children—Use and dose must be determined by your doctor.